Rogers School Board overstepped Arkansas Freedom of Information Act law during meeting; attorney takes blame

 Gairhan said Monday he was unaware of that part of the Freedom of Information Act.

-The board planned to meet Monday and today to conduct the first round of interviews with top candidates -- again, in executive session.
+The board planned to meet Tuesday to conduct the first round of interviews with top candidates -- again, in executive session.
 Boards are allowed to conduct interviews in executive session with candidates for the superintendent's job.

 Superintendent Marlin Berry, 66, announced in October his intention to retire this summer.
 The district is paying Ray and Associates $20,000 from its general fund to lead the national search for Berry's replacement, said Ashley Siwiec, district director of communications.